ga63kot/hardware/modules/system_diagnosis/doc/specification.md

 	 | `SDC Module LUT_element_1 1/3`   | SDC Module Configuration Program Counter Event 1 Part 1
 	 | `..`				    |

 Three flits will be used for one configuration entry.
 The structure depends on the implemented event monitors and the maximum amount of events per monitor.
 Firstly, all event configurations for the event monitors have to be stored.
 Afterwards the SDCM configuration of the events have to be described.
-The SDCM configuration will be used to inform the snapshot collectors which data they should be selected in case the event occurs.
+The SDCM configuration will be used to inform the snapshot collectors which data should be selected in case an event occurs.

 The following part shows how such an configuration entry looks in detail.

-*Event Monitor Configuration*:
+**Event Monitor Configuration:**
 All implemented Event Monitor Configurations have the same structure.
-As example the configuration of the Program Counter will be shown.
+As example the configuration of the Program Counter will be illustrated.

 <table>
   <tr>